punctuations/ac/README.md

 #### 📝 Have suggestions?

-Feel free to contact me with suggestions you have to better this project and make it stand out!
+Feel free to leave suggestions in the [discussions](https://github.com/punctuations/ac/discussions) or contact me with suggestions you have to better this project and make it stand out!
 You can contact me with the methods stated above.

 #### 🚀 I cloned the repo how do I run a development server?